dashpay/docs/docs/user/masternodes/understanding.rst

 The Core block reward rules apply uniformly to regular masternodes and evonodes.
 Each are paid once per payment cycle and receive the same block subsidy amount.

+.. _payment-logic-platform:

 Platform rewards
 ----------------

 Evonode rewards are based on participation in Platform consensus.
 Specifically, evonodes are paid for the blocks they propose while in the active validator set.
-At the end of each Platform epoch (~10 days), block rewards are paid to the masternode identities associated with the participating evonodes.
+At the end of each Platform epoch (9.125 days), block rewards are paid to the masternode identities associated with the participating evonodes.

 .. _proof-of-service: